grossmj/qemu-minivm/README.md

 ## GNS3 Integration

-By importing the *.gns3a appliances you can use them in GNS3.
+By importing the *.gns3a appliances you can directly use them in GNS3.
-As noted in the usage instruction, for a clean shutdown I recommend to set the parameter "On close" to "Send the shutdown signal (ACPI)" in the node properties and/or in the template.